REFEDS/eduperson/eduperson-202001.md

 *Example (LDIF Fragment)*

-eduPersonPrincipalName: <baz@hsww.wiz>\
+eduPersonPrincipalName: <baz@hsww.wiz>
-eduPersonPrincipalNamePrior: <foo@hsww.wiz>\
+eduPersonPrincipalNamePrior: <foo@hsww.wiz>
 eduPersonPrincipalNamePrior: <bar@hsww.wiz>

-*Syntax: *directoryString;
+*Syntax:* directoryString;

-*Indexing: *pres, eq, sub
+*Indexing:* pres, eq, sub

 ### 2.2.10. eduPersonScopedAffiliation
-(defined in eduPerson (200312)); *OID:*1.3.6.1.4.1.5923.1.1.1.9
+(defined in eduPerson (200312)); *OID:* 1.3.6.1.4.1.5923.1.1.1.9

-*RFC4512 definition *
+*RFC4512 definition*

 ```
 ( 1.3.6.1.4.1.5923.1.1.1.9
-          NAME \'eduPersonScopedAffiliation\'
+          NAME 'eduPersonScopedAffiliation'
-          DESC \'eduPerson per Internet2 and EDUCAUSE\'
+          DESC 'eduPerson per Internet2 and EDUCAUSE'
           EQUALITY caseIgnoreMatch
-          SYNTAX \'1.3.6.1.4.1.1466.115.121.1.15\' )
+          SYNTAX '1.3.6.1.4.1.1466.115.121.1.15' )
 ```

-*Application utility class:*standard; *\# of values: *multi
+*Application utility class:* standard; *# of values:* multi

 *Definition*

-Specifies the person\'s affiliation within a particular security domain in broad categories such as student, faculty, staff, alum, etc. The values consist of a left and right component separated by an \"@\" sign.
+Specifies the person's affiliation within a particular security domain in broad categories such as student, faculty, staff, alum, etc. The values consist of a left and right component separated by an "@" sign.
 The left component is one of the values from the eduPersonAffiliation controlled vocabulary.This right-hand side syntax of eduPersonScopedAffiliation intentionally matches that used for the right-hand side values for eduPersonPrincipalName.
-The \"scope\" portion MUST be the administrative domain to which the affiliation applies.
+The "scope" portion MUST be the administrative domain to which the affiliation applies.
-Multiple \"@\" signs are not recommended, but in any case, the first occurrence of the \"@\" sign starting from the left is to be taken as the delimiter between components.
-Thus, user identifier is to the left, security domain to the right of the first \"@\".
-This parsing rule conforms to the POSIX \"greedy\" disambiguation method in regular expression processing.
+Multiple "@" signs are not recommended, but in any case, the first occurrence of the "@" sign starting from the left is to be taken as the delimiter between components.
+Thus, user identifier is to the left, security domain to the right of the first "@".
+This parsing rule conforms to the POSIX "greedy" disambiguation method in regular expression processing.

 *Permissible values*

 See controlled vocabulary for eduPersonAffiliation.
-Only these values are allowed to the left of the \"@\" sign.
-The values to the right of the \"@\" sign shouldindicate a security domain.
+Only these values are allowed to the left of the "@" sign.
+The values to the right of the "@" sign shouldindicate a security domain.

-*Notes *
+*Notes*

 Consumers of eduPersonScopedAffiliation will have to decide whether or not they trust values of this attribute.
 In the general case, the